Givental-type reconstruction at a non-semisimple point: Extended FJRW correlators

-From this description, we see that the FJRW theory in this case is a so--called \emph{twisted} theory.
+From this description, we see that the FJRW theory in this case is a so-called \emph{twisted} theory.
 Thus we can use Givental's formalism to give an expression for the generating function of these correlators.